cimryan/teslausb/README.md

 2. Use Etcher to write the zip file you downloaded to the SD card.
    > Note: you don't need to uncompress the zip file you downloaded.

-#### (Experimental)

-There is an experimental image that requires only a configuration file.
-Needs testing and issues filed _on this specific image/process_ at [this repo](https://github.com/rtgoodwin/teslausb/tree/headless-patch/headless-scripts).
-Issues about general functionality should still be filed on the main (cimryan) repo.

 ### Get a shell on the Pi
 Follow the instructions corresponding to the OS you used to flash the OS onto the MicroSD card:
 * Windows: [Instructions](doc/GetShellWithoutMonitorOnWindows.md).